Skip to content

 Promise<object>

-Object with player ID and signature.
+Promise that resolves with an object containing the player ID and signature.

 Throws

-NOT_SUPPORTED
+• NOT_SUPPORTED

 isFirstPlay